Allowing Less Secure Apps

 - Accounts with 2-Step Verification (2FA) enabled.
 If 2FA is already enabled on your account, you should create an application-specific password and use this password for your application.
 If you still can’t access your account with an app password, visit the Display Unlock Captcha page and click Continue to remove the security block.

-- G Suite users: This setting may not be available if your G Suite administrator has locked less secure app account access.
-Please read the G Suite section below or contact your G Suite administrator for help.
+- Google Workspace (formally G Suite) users: This setting may not be available if your Google Workspace administrator has locked less secure app account access.
+Please read the Google Workspace section below or contact your Google Workspace administrator for help.

 I still can’t log in..

 If you still can’t log into your account through your application after changing the “Allow less secure apps” setting, consider enabling 2-Step Verification and creating an application-specific password.